Skip to Main Content

 Guidance on clozapine administration including crushing tablets, importance of not missing doses and practical considerations regarding switching formulations

 Clozapine is a high-risk medicine.
-The following points should be considered when treating adults who develop swallowing difficulties.
+Consider the following points when adults on clozapine develop swallowing difficulties.

 Avoid missing doses

 Clozapine doses should not be missed.
-Clozapine tablets can be crushed (off-label use) if necessary while waiting for advice on alternatives.
+Clozapine tablets can be crushed (‘off-label’ use) for administration if necessary while waiting for advice on alternatives.

-Seek advice from the individual’s specialist mental health team if doses are missed.
+If doses are missed, seek advice from the person’s specialist mental health team.
 It can be dangerous to miss clozapine doses and restart at the full dose.
 If more than two days’ treatment is missed, clozapine must be restarted at the original starting dose and retitrated.
+Monitoring requirements may also change.

 Seek specialist advice

-Contact the individual’s specialist mental health team for advice.
-They can initiate changes to brand, formulation or dose.
-If the individual is in an acute hospital, also contact the psychiatric liaison team.
+Contact the person’s specialist mental health team for advice, but do not delay giving a dose if it can be swallowed safely.
+The specialist can initiate changes to brand, formulation or dose for ongoing treatment.
+If the person is in an acute hospital, also contact the psychiatric liaison team, if available.

-There are three brands of clozapine, each with its own monitoring service.
+There are three brands of clozapine (one with a branded generic), each with its own monitoring service.
 The three monitoring services are:

 • UK Clozaril Patient Monitoring Service (CPMS)